jphutch/farm_credit/README.md

 The two subdirectories are "paper" and "supplementary_materials."
 The main document in the "supplementary materials" is the original PCA map which could previously be found at [this public url](http://www.farmcredit100.com/our-history/archive/location-of-production-credit-associations) (unfortunately, the site has since been shut down).
 The paper subdirectory has the references, the appendix, and the text of the paper which grabs the figures from the directory "figs."

 ### Generating the Data
 Since the data cannot be stored on GitHub, the code files need to be given the data directory, which is a text string stored in the file "data_dir.txt".
 Once this is supplied, running the scripts will populate the "clean_data" folder with the created data products.
 Currently the data folder also contains the created data products.
-The data files are stored in a zip folder at the AJAE website.
+The data files are stored in a zip folder at the AJAE website at [this link](https://onlinelibrary-wiley-com.proxy2.library.illinois.edu/action/downloadSupplement?doi=10.1111%2Fajae.12290&file=ajae12290-sup-0001-AppendixS1.zip).

 ### Data Sources